 So here I am ready to go.
 Juggling the logistics and prep has been daunting while also keeping my business affairs running at the same time.
 But I'm ready to leap and see where I land.

 There are many that venture to Ladakh by motorcycle each year; many do it in large groups, with support vehicles.

 Like I said, there are many motorcyclists that ride from Delhi to Khardung La each year.
-Most of them however are not 60 years of ago like me.
-So my thoughts are filled with trepidation as to whether I have physical ability to still challenge the elements.
-They'll be areas of extreme cold, random water hazards -- makeshift rivers flowing across the road; we'll have to camp out many nights.
+Most, however, are not 60 years of age like me.
+So my thoughts are filled with trepidation as to whether I have the physical ability and mental endurance to still challenge the elements.
+They'll be areas of extreme cold, random water hazards -- makeshift rivers flowing across the road --, and we'll have to camp out many nights.

 I'm ready.
 Mentally and emotionally anyway.